sramshey/emeritus/README.md

-Characterization of proteins, by contrast, is a rate-limiting step, and often involves time-consuming and computationally expensive operations like sequence matching across large datasets in order to make inferences about the possible function of a given  protein.
-Therefore, the ability to characterize proteins using superficial characteristics alone could potentially accelerate research and drug discovery.
+Characterization of proteins, by contrast, is a rate-limiting step, and often involves time-consuming and computationally expensive operations like sequence matching across large datasets in order to make inferences about the possible function of a given protein, as well as isolation, purification, crystallization, and X-ray crystallography.
+Therefore, the ability to characterize proteins using superficial characteristics alone could potentially accelerate research and drug discovery by helping researchers focus on genes and gene products with the highest potentials.

 ## Research question

-Is it possible to use machine learning methods to perform accurate classification of proteins based on superficial characteristics alone, and without using sequence matching?
+Can we use machine learning methodology perform accurate classification of proteins based on superficial characteristics alone, and without using sequence matching against previously characterized gene products?

 ## Data Sources